-A. Community Service (20% to 40%)
+A. Community Service

 - 1. Programs, projects and organizations that are important components of a community's overall quality of life, with emphasis on public safety, health care, self-sufficiency, and basic human needs. - 2.
 Programs and projects that enhance the cultural environment of communities in our local area.